 The bill could have a positive fiscal impact on the State and local units of government.
 The bill would allow a civil fine of up to \$5,000 to be imposed for violation of the maximum allowable interest rate.
 Revenue collected from civil fines is used to support local libraries.
 Additionally, \$10 of the civil fine would be deposited into the State Justice System Fund.
-The Fund supports justice-related activities across State government in the Departments of Corrections, Health and Human Services, State Police, and Treasury.
-The Fund also supports justice-related issues in the Legislative Retirement System and the Judiciary.
+This fund supports justice-related activities across State government in the Departments of Corrections, Health and Human Services, State Police, and Treasury.
+The fund also supports justice-related issues in the Legislative Retirement System and the Judiciary.
 The amount of revenue to the State or for local libraries is indeterminate and would depend on the actual number of violations.
-Also, the increased fine revenue for individual who violated the Act would increase revenue for local libraries; incarceration costs would remain the same.

-Date Completed: 6-22-21 Fiscal Analyst: Ryan Bergan
+Fiscal Analyst: Ryan Bergan